abdimalik2010/teamcodehard/README.md

 ​
 ### General information
 ​
 The company that ordered the database model for its webshop wants to proceed with the next step in the development process.
-But they has decided to build only a MVP (Minimum Viable Product) and instead focus on creating a working devops environment containing two pipelines.
+But they have decided to build only a MVP (Minimum Viable Product) and instead focus on creating a working devops environment containing two pipelines.
 One for testing and one for production.
 ​
 ![bild2](https://user-images.githubusercontent.com/91993656/160679215-74fc463e-0be2-4cb6-95ae-3e0af9f2a30d.png)
 ### Technologies Used